Monarchism in Mexico: Narváez government

 In 1845 the Spanish prime minister Ramón María Narváez gave secret instructions to the Spanish minister to Mexico Salvador Bermúdez de Castro to turn Mexico into a constitutional monarchy under a prince of the Spanish royal family.
 By August, the minister had the support of Mexican general Mariano Paredes, politician Lucas Alamán, and the sympathies of wealthy businessmen, landowners, high clergy, people persecuted by the Liberal Party, and the northern Mexican states.
 Paredes would march from San Luis Potosí to Mexico City after a requirement by notables and high-ranking military to overthrow the government of José Joaquín Herrera, citing the latter's passiveness against US expansionism.
 Once in the capital, Paredes would dissolve congress and appoint an assembly of notables that would return to the Plan of Iguala and ask Spain to provide a monarch.

-Paredes and Alamán favored Infanta Luisa Fernanda of Spain, due to being a daughter of Ferdinand VII, but Isabella II preferred Infante Enrique, Duke of Seville.
+Paredes and Alamán favored Infanta Luisa Fernanda of Spain, due to her being a daughter of Ferdinand VII, but Isabella II preferred Infante Enrique, Duke of Seville.
 Foreign minister Francisco Martínez de la Rosa stressed that Spanish involvement should be secret and the election of the sovereign appear to be the will of Mexico, born of the "favorable memory left by Spanish domination and the veneration of its dynasty", yet correspond in reality to the queen of Spain.

 De la Rosa provided Bermúdez de Castro with 10 million Spanish reales in Havana (2 for expenses and 8 after success), but this sum was insufficient since Paredes needed 200,000 Mexican pesos (4 million reales) alone to maintain his army and march on Mexico City.
 Paredes's allies had difficulty raising money without revealing the conspiracy.
-Furthermore, rumors of a restoration appeared in Spain, which eventually made it to Cuba, the United States, and Mexico.
+Furthermore, rumors of a restoration appeared in Spain and progressively made it to Cuba, the United States, and Mexico.
 The arrival of Enrique to Havana on the frigate Isabel II fueled more suspicion.

 In December, Paredes led the coup ousting Herrera.
 His manifesto, praising the Spanish colonial administration and implying that a monarchy would be beneficial for the nation, was written by Bermúdez de Castro without the knowledge of even Paredes.
 Paredes was unhappy with the lack of Spanish financial support, but Bermúdez de Castro won generals Nicolás Bravo and Anastasio Bustamante to the Infante's candidacy.
 However, generals Gabriel Valencia, Juan Almonte, and José María Tornel wanted Paredes to offer assurances of the survival of the republican system, which Paredes added to the plan.
 Paredes even considered resigning from the presidency in favor of Almonte, but the Spanish minister convinced him to stay and release a second manifesto without republican references.
 The call for a new congress was written jointly by Alamán and Bermúdez de Castro after Alamán had trouble doing it alone.